dijasila/GPAW/doc/exercises/rpa/rpa.rst

 returns the total energy of our system according with `E_{XC}=E_{EXX}`.

-The script :download:`si.pbe+exx.py` calculates the total energy of bulk Si in the EXX@PBE approximation.
+The script :download:`si.pbe+exx.py` calculates the total energy of bulk Si in the EXX\@PBE approximation.
 The calculation proceeds in two parts - first, a PBE calculation which is identical to that of the previous section.
 Second, the exchange part.
 This part is much slower, and it is a good idea to run on a few